ldoktor/FineGeotag/README.md

 # Support

-You can [create a GitHub issue](https://github.com/M66B/FineGeotag/issues) for bugs and feature requests or use [this XDA forum](http://forum.xda-developers.com/android/apps-games/20150508-fine-geotag-t3103110) for questions and remarks.
+~~You can [create a GitHub issue](https://github.com/M66B/FineGeotag/issues) for bugs and feature requests or use [this XDA forum](http://forum.xda-developers.com/android/apps-games/20150508-fine-geotag-t3103110) for questions and remarks.~~

+The issues are disabled and XDA says the project is not maintained.
+This project worked fabulously in CyanogenMod 13.0, but now I can't make it work on LineageOS 14.1.

 # Attribution